How to join repositories in CMake¶

 Local directory turned out to be the perfect solution if you need to make changes in fetched repository and check if it breaks dependent projects.
 It would be really annoying to do this using Git (it could generate a lot of trash commits).

-Choosing the right place to "run" FetchContent
+Choosing the right place to "run" FetchContent¶

-runs at the generation stage, so choosing the place where it is declared determines which parts of the
+FetchContent runs at the generation stage, so choosing the place where it is declared determines which parts of the

 build system could interact with the fetched content.

-function (both declare and make available statements).
+For example, FetchContent can be run before project() function (both declare and make available statements).
 This

-could allow you to setup custom toolchain (via CMAKE_TOOLCHAIN_FILE
+could allow you to setup custom toolchain (via CMAKE_TOOLCHAIN_FILE) which is downloaded from the company’s server.

 Note

-only declares what and from where should be downloaded.
+FetchContent_Declare() only declares what and from where should be downloaded.
 FetchContent_MakeAvailable()

 actually does the job.